sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

 QUIZ: You command 100% right roll, which would be 200deg/s.
 What would happend if it did give you full servo throw?

-Yes, it would have hitted 500deg/s instead and overshooted target motion.
+Yes, it would have hit 500deg/s instead and overshoot target motion.

 Sum up: